 I did a little research and found that a local company called Pineh Bali Tours seemed to have the sort of activity that I was looking for and were well organised with various outdoor activities such as white-water rafting, cycling and of course, trekking up the various volcanoes that Bali had to offer.
 We opted for the Batur Sunrise Trekking Tour.

 They weren’t joking about the sunrise part of it.

-The Music Producer had taken a turn for the worse and decided to stay behind in the safe hands of the wonderful Alam Shanti Resort Hotel and the blissful quietness of the Utari House.
+The Music Producer had taken a turn for the worse and decided to stay behind in the safe hands of the wonderful Alam Shanti Resort Hotel and the blissful quietness of the two level Utari House in the rice paddy.
+Not the Utari House in the city centre!
 The staff were great and I arranged for regular cups of tea and slices of cake to be sent up to our house, while my husband slept away and tried to recover from the illness that he had unfortunately picked up in Thailand.

 And so it was left for “The Tall Young Gentleman” and I to undertake an adventure never discovered before, aka – climb a live volcano in Bali!

 As promised, a car came to pick us up at 02:00.
 I mean, 2 a.m. in the morning!
 We hardly slept but I made our 12-year-old son go to bed at 21:00 so that he would get some shut-eye.

 It was too early to eat so we just had a drink and then crawled into the car which already had a young American couple in it, who were just as bug-eyed as we were.

 Within an hour, we arrived at the Pineh Colada Bali coffee plantation and organic farm.
 It was freezing cold, but we managed to have our included breakfast of banana pancake sprinkled with chocolate sauce.
 Sigh!
 And a variety of tea and coffee.
 I don’t like coffee either so I stuck to the tea.